 The proposal had the support of all of the member states but did not go to a vote, as it was considered by the UN to be a matter of human rights.
-This one of seven health-related holidays observed by the United Nations.

-What is Autism?
+What is Autism

-People who suffered from autism often being ostracized and institutionalized.
+People who suffered from autism were often ostracized and institutionalized.
 Nowadays, research is advancing more each year, and Autism Awareness day is crucial when it comes to educating parents, teachers, and society.

 Autism Awareness Day events

-Around the world, there are events to raise the profile of autism and eliminate the stigma around it, in the shape of informative panels led by health organizations and experts, which are meant to also help not only parents with the resources they need to help children with autism, but also health professionals with information about special treatments.
+These discussions include led by panels of health organizations and experts, which provide parents with the resources they need to help children with autism, and also health professionals with information about special treatments.